Zero Day ClockLive

 Thesis

-The gap between vulnerability disclosure and first working exploit is collapsing exponentially.
-Zero Day Clock tracks this collapse using ten independent data sources, computing Time-to-Exploit (TTE) for every CVE with a known exploit.
+The gap between vulnerability disclosure and first confirmed exploitation is collapsing exponentially.
+Zero Day Clock tracks this collapse across 3,500+ CVEs with confirmed in-the-wild exploitation — roughly 1.5% of all CVEs published since 2018.
 The data shows defenders' response window is approaching zero.

 TTE Methodology